fabiospampinato/voby-simple-router/readme.md

         to: UserProfile
       }
     ]
   },
+  { // A route can also be lazy, for bundle-splitting purposes
+    path: '/some',
+    to: lazy ( () => import ( './pages/some' ) ),
+    // A loader can be specified for each route, which returns some data
+    // A loader allows for loading in parallel both the route and its data
+    // The data will be accessible using the "useLoader" hook
+    // Router hooks can't be called inside a loader, so a context object with some data is provided
+    loader: ({ params }) => {
+      return someLoader ();
+    }
+  },
   { // A route with a special path, which is matched when no other route matches
     path: '/404',